Start your visitor at the the Visitor Center located at the Tulelake Fairgrounds Museum, at 800 Main St., Tulelake, CA.

 The Tule Lake Segregation Center was the only one of the ten War Relocation Centers to be converted into a maximum security segregation center and add a stockade and jail to the grounds.

 Visitors may only enter the jail and stockade area on a ranger guided tour, but you are welcome to take photos of the jail and stockade area from outside the fence.
 From Hwy 139 you can stop at the California State highways monument which also sits directly in front of the jail.
 The open area between the jail and the Hwy was once the stockade area.
 Along country rd.
-176, you can view a wayside about the Tule Lake Unit, and see the backside of the jail.
+176, you can view a wayside about Tule Lake National Monument, and see the backside of the jail.

 The Camp was first built by the Civilian Conservation Corps (CCC) in 1935, but later housed Japanese Americans in 1943 then German Prisoners of War from 1944 - 1946.
 It is located on Hill Road approximately two miles north of the Klamath Basin Wildlife Refuge Visitor Center.
 Visitors may only enter the grounds as part of a ranger guided program.
 You are welcome to take pictures of the buildings and view the road side exhibits from outside the fence.